OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
 For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](0x08a-Testing-Tools.md#RMS-Runtime-Mobile-Security).

-## Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3 and MSTG-CRYPTO-4)
+## Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3)

+### Overview

+These test cases focus on implementation and use of cryptographic primitives.
+Following checks should be performed:

+- identify all instances of cryptography primitives and their implementation (platform provided or custom implementation)
+- verify how cryptography primitives are used and how they are configured

 ### Static Analysis

 Identify all the instances of the cryptographic primitives in code.
-Identify all custom cryptography implementations.
 You can look for:

+- platform provided APIs:
   - classes `Cipher`, `Mac`, `MessageDigest`, `Signature`
   - interfaces `Key`, `PrivateKey`, `PublicKey`, `SecretKey`
   - functions `getInstance`, `generateKey`
   - exceptions `KeyStoreException`, `CertificateException`, `NoSuchAlgorithmException`
-- classes which uses `java.security.*`, `javax.crypto.*`, `android.security.*` and `android.security.keystore.*` packages.
+  - classes which uses `java.security.*`, `javax.crypto.*`, `android.security.*` and `android.security.keystore.*` packages
+- custom cryptography implementations (find more information [here](https://www.mi.fu-berlin.de/inf/groups/ag-idm/members/8_ehemalige-Mitarbeiter_innen/Tim-Ohlendorf/ma_ohlendorf_tim.pdf))

+For all calls to `getInstance`, ensure that they are not specifying any security provider.
+By doing this it is ensured that they are using the default security provider (AndroidOpenSSL aka Conscrypt).

-Identify that all calls to getInstance use default `provider` of security services by not specifying it (it means AndroidOpenSSL aka Conscrypt). `Provider` can only be specified in `KeyStore` related code (in that situation `KeyStore` should be provided as `provider`).
-If other `provider` is specified it should be verified according to situation and business case (i.e. Android API version), and `provider` should be examined against potential vulnerabilities.
+For all code using the `android.security.keystore.*` package, ensure that `KeyStore` is specified as `provider`.
+If another provider is specified it should be verified according to situation and business case (i.e. Android API version), and that provider should be examined against potential vulnerabilities.

 Ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
-Look at [insecure and deprecated algorithms](0x04g-Testing-Cryptography.md#identifying-insecure-and/or-deprecated-cryptographic-algorithms) and [common configuration issues](0x04g-Testing-Cryptography.md#common-configuration-issues).

 ### Dynamic Analysis

 You can use [method tracing](0x05c-Reverse-Engineering-and-Tampering.md#method-tracing) on cryptographic methods to determine input / output values such as the keys that are being used.
 Monitor file system access while cryptographic operations are being performed to assess where key material is written to or read from.
 For example, monitor the file system by using the [API monitor](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#8-api-monitor---android-only) of [RMS - Runtime Mobile Security](0x08a-Testing-Tools.md#RMS-Runtime-Mobile-Security).

 ## Testing the Purposes of Keys (MSTG-CRYPTO-5)

+### Overview

+This test case focuses on verification of purpose and reuse of cryptographic keys.
+The following checks should be performed:

+- identify all instances where cryptography is used
+- identify the purpose of the cryptographic material (to protect data in use, in transit or at rest)
+- identify type of cryptography
+- verify if cryptography is used according to its purpose

 ### Static Analysis